uwacyber/cits3006/cits3006-lectures/lecture-materials.md

 <!-- This needs to be created -->
 * [11.
 Pentesting in the Era of AI]()
 * Lab Quiz 3 demo.
-* Project task 3 due Thursday 11.59pm.
+* Project: Task 2 due Thursday 11.59pm.

 ## Week 12
 <!-- This needs to be updated -->
 * 12\.
 Guest Lecture and/or Unit Review (TBC)
-* Project task 4 (demo/live session in scheduled labs).
+* Project: Task 2 demo (in scheduled timeslots).